-LONDON: A new horrific aspect of air pollution has emerged that can blind people, mainly the middle-aged and the elderly.
+LONDON: A new horrific aspect of air pollution that can blind people, mainly the middle-aged and the elderly.

 A long-term survey has found that tiny particles in polluted air gradually damage the eyes, leading to an irreversible condition called Macular Degeneration (MD).
 This condition can also lead to permanent blindness.

-It should be noted that macular degeneration is a disease of permanent blindness in the elderly in which thin veins of blood begin to flow on the back of the eyes and thin lumps of fat and protein begin to accumulate in them.
+It should be noted that macular degeneration is a disease of permanent blindness in the elderly in which thin blood veins begin to flow on the back of the eyes, and soft lumps of fat and protein accumulate in them.

 The result of this patient study was that people who had lived in air-polluted areas for a long time reported that they had contracted MD.
-Thus, research on more than 100,000 people has shown that airborne particles gradually reduce oxygen penetration into the eyes.
+Thus, more than 100,000 people’s research has shown that airborne particles gradually reduce oxygen penetration into the eyes.

 Then there are the PM2.5 (two and a half micrometer thin) particles in the atmosphere of dust, smoke, and haze.
-On the one hand, they are affecting the eyes.
-On the other hand, they are also affecting the lungs and heart through the respiratory tract.
+On the one hand, they affect the eyes.
+On the other hand, they also affect the lungs and heart through the respiratory tract.

 However, experts say there is still time for us to control air pollution from our cities and countries so that these health problems can be significantly reduced.